KernelGreyBeret/KGBArcade/README.md

-# KGBArcade
+# KGB Arcade

-KGB Arcade: “Nintendo of the Tactical Underground.”
-Static site, landing pages, and browser-based mini-games.
+Nintendo of the Tactical Underground.

+This repo powers the KGB Arcade landing page and browser-based mini-games hosted at **kgbarcade.com**.